k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/16_1_Custom_Lists_use_in_flow.md

 ## Custom Lists In Flow Configuration

-Use the custom list when configuring Data Subject Requests (DSR) Flow parameters that should be presented to the user as a list of options to chose from.
+Use the custom list when configuring Data Subject Access Requests (DSAR) Flow parameters that should be presented to the user as a list of options to chose from.

 This configuration can be done in any of the tabs which permit definition of input parameters in the Tasks configuration: